-Evaluative Questions Indicators Sources Methodology Project Strategy: To what extent is the project strategy relevant to country prioritie s, country ownership, and the best route toward s expected results? (include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Results achieved thus far? s: To what extent have the ex spected outcomes and object ives of the project been Project Implementation and Adaptive Management: Has the project been implemented efficiently, cost-effectively, and been able to adapt to any changing conditions thus far?
+Evaluative Questions Indicators Sources Methodology Project Strategy: To what extent is the project strategy relevant to country prioritie s, country ownership, and the best route toward s expected results? (include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Results: To what extent have the expected outcomes and objectives of the project been achieved thus far?
+Project Implementation and Adaptive Management: Has the project been implemented efficiently, cost-effectively, and been able to adapt to any changing conditions thus far?
 To what extent are project-level monitoring and evaluation systems, reporting, and project communications supporting the project's implementation?
 To what extent has progress been made in the implementation of social and environmental management measures?
-Have there been changes to the overall project risk rating and/or the identified types of risks as outlined at the CEO Endorsement stage? environmental manageme ent measures?
-Have there be een changes to the overall pr environmental manageme ent measures?
-Have there be een changes to the overall pr environmental manageme ent measures?
-Have there be een changes to the overall pr environmental manageme the identified types of risk ent measures?
-Have there be as as outlined at the CEO En the center of the center of t een changes to the overall pr dorsement stage? oject risk rating and/or environmental managementhe identified types of risk Sustainability: To what ex ent measures?
-Have there be as as outlined at the CEO En the center of the center of t een changes to the overall pr dorsement stage? oject risk rating and/or
+Have there been changes to the overall project risk rating and/or the identified types of risks as outlined at the CEO Endorsement stage?
+Sustainability: To what extent are there financial, institutional, socio-economic, and/or environmental risks to sustaining long-term project results?
+0 8